 You can use a WiFi or wired connection to connect your computer to the network, or connect directly to a switch that is off-network using an Ethernet cable.

-- 2. Launch a web browser. - 3.
-In the address field of your web browser, enter the IP address of the switch.
+3. In the address field of your web browser, enter the IP address of the switch.

 If you do not know the IP address of the switch, see Discover or Change the Switch IP Address on page 12.